waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Underground Path Item Hint:** A girl in the Route 6 gatehouse said people lose things in the N-S tunnel (ID 119). **Hypothesis:** There is a hidden item there. **Test:** Re-explore the Underground Path and search for hidden items.

 - **EXP.
 All Mechanics (Verified):** EXP is distributed to all Pokémon that participated in a battle, not just the one that lands the final blow.
 This was confirmed after the Gambler battle on Route 11.

+- **Route 11 Gatehouse Split:** The gatehouse east of Route 11 is divided into two sections.
+The west entrance (from Route 11) leads to a small room with no access to the eastern section where a guard blocks the path.